by Brian A. Wilkins

 As you heard in the video, the tale Fairview Police are telling (not surprisingly) is false.
 Ms. Kelley said her son did in fact have a knife in his hand, but the police thugs opened fire on him seconds after arriving.
 The cops also shoved Ms. Kelley, 60, down to the ground after her son was dead.
 Gerald Kelley, who is Mr. McKinney’s uncle and who was also inside the apartment, gave an identical account of the murder as Ms. Kelley’s.
 Fairview Police are so far protecting the names of the murderers and state-run media outlets are emphasizing a “prior criminal record” of Mr. McKinney to justify the murder.

 “Authorties” are expected to give a press conference sometime tomorrow, which they will praise the “officers’ bravery” and provide plenty of erection material for the cop-sucking, blood-thirsty community of America.
-The comments in this Oregon television station’s coverage of the murder gives a thorough, yet sickening reality as to the mentality of many (and maybe most) Americans when it comes to police and military slaughtering anybody they wish.
+The comments on the KATU Channel 2 coverage this Oregon television station’s coverage of the murder gives a thorough, yet sickening reality as to the mentality of many (and maybe most) Americans when it comes to police and military slaughtering anybody they wish.
+The story is now archived on the site, but you can imagine: “the POS deserved it,” “well done officers,” etc.

 Mr. McKinney is survived by his three young children, who will now grow up without a father.
 Our thoughts are with Mr. McKinney’s family.